PLEASE JOIN US on the air for the 62nd Anniversary 2026 PVRC Reunion!

 Any participant: 1 point for each QSO with PVRC members.

-5 points for each QSO with special PVRC Club callsigns – W3GRF, W4KFC, W3AU, and W7YS.
+5 bonus points for each QSO with special PVRC Club callsigns – W3GRF and W4KFC

 Spotting